kamicane/Super-DMG-01/README.md

 ### USB Type-C

 I got rid of the round power connector in favor of an USB-C port.
-The port is only connected to a pad on the motherboard, you need to add a battery charger.
+The port is only connected to a pad on the motherboard, you need to add your own battery charger.
 The port is optional.

 ### Internal ProSound

 The headphone output does not pass through the amplifier, only the volume potentiometer.

-### Configurable power paths

-To support more complex voltage regulators & battery chargers you can configure the power paths via solder jumpers.

 ### Power distribution switch